 - Life after bankruptcy

-While we hope we can answer many of your bankruptcy questions on our Web site, nothing can replace the advice an attorney will give in response to information about your individual circumstances.
+While the internet is full of information, bankruptcy law is complicated and nothing can replace the advice an attorney will give in response to information about your individual circumstances.
 Don’t hesitate to contact us to talk to an experienced bankruptcy lawyer.